Looking for child-friendly family walks near Edinburgh? Here are a few ideas within a short travelling distance.

 All of these are suitable for families with children.
 (They’re not all completely buggy-friendly, so check the details for each individual destination.)

 Best Walks Near Edinburgh with Kids

 I’ve divided these up by location, starting with the ones closest to town.
-All of them are within an hour or so’s drive though, so none will take hours to reach.
+All of them are within an hour or so’s drive though, so none will take too long to reach.

 Family-Friendly Walks Just Outside Edinburgh

 These walks are very close to town, so are perfect for a quick trip in a morning or afternoon.